Staff

 Blake Williams

-Blake Williams works in the Environmental Assessment Division.
+Blake Williams works in the Infrastructure Practice Area.
 Blake earned his BA in anthropology from Trent University and his MLitt degree with merit in professional archaeology from the University of Glasgow, UK.
 He holds a Professional archaeological license from the province of Ontario and has over ten years of experience as a heritage professional, both in the UK and Ontario.
 Blake’s special areas of interest include battlefield archaeology, geophysical prospection, and geomatics.

 Natasa Zdjelar

-Natasa Zdjelar works in the Operations Division.
+Natasa Zdjelar works in Operations.
 Natasa earned her BSc (Hon) specializing in biological anthropology and her MSc in evolutionary anthropology and archaeology from the University of Toronto.
 Natasa has over five years of experience in working in a lab-based setting involving laboratory processing and collections management.

 Affiliates